Converg3nce/matic-docs/docs/staking/stake-on-matic.md

 The `approve` command will initiate your transaction towards staking on Matic.

 `approve` Matic tokens to `StakeManager` Stake amount and fee amount must be in 18 decimals — `1000000000000000000` is 1 Matic token.
 Note that stake and fee amount must be greater than 10 Matic tokens.
+You can keep the fee amount at 20 tokens.

     heimdallcli approve --staked-amount <stake-amount>  --fee-amount <heimdall-fee-amount>